omega9656/learn-code/docs/units.md

 Generated Javadoc files can be found under `javadoc`. <br>
 **Note:** Javadoc files may be outdated compared to the source code.

+All code for this website can be found under `docs`.

 ## Unit Packages
 Inside of each unit folder are 3 packages:
 1. `challenges` - Challenge programs to solidify skills